 By understanding your customers’ age distribution in detail, you can gain a deep understanding of their preferences.
 And that’s exactly what this market research report sample KPI does.
 Presented in a bar chart format, this KPI will give you a full breakdown of your customers’ age ranges, allowing you to build detailed buyer personas and segment your audience effectively.

 Why Do You Need Market Research Reports?

 As the adage goes, “look before you leap“ – and that is exactly what a research report is here for.
 As the headlights of a car, they will show you the pitfalls and fast lanes on your road to success: likes and dislikes of a specific market segment in a certain geographical area, their expectations, and readiness.
 Among other things, a research report will let you:

 - Get a holistic view of the market: learn more about the target market and understand the various factors involved in the buying decisions.
 Getting a broader view of the market lets you benchmark other companies you do not focus on.
 This, in turn, will empower you to gather the industry data that counts most.
 This brings us to our next point.

 - Curate industry information with momentum: whether you’re looking to rebrand, improve on an existing service, or launch a new product, time is of the essence.
-By working with market research reports created with modern BI reporting tools, you can visualize your discoveries and data, formatting them in a way that not only unearths hidden insights but also tells a story - a narrative that will gain a deeper level of understanding into your niche or industry.
-The features and functionality of a market analysis report will help you grasp the information that is most valuable to your business swiftly, pushing you ahead of the pack in the process.
+By working with the best market research reports created with modern BI reporting tools, you can visualize your discoveries and data, formatting them in a way that not only unearths hidden insights but also tells a story - a narrative that will gain a deeper level of understanding into your niche or industry.
+The features and functionality of a market analysis report will help you grasp the information that is most valuable to your organization swiftly, pushing you ahead of the pack in the process.

 - Validate internal research: doing the internal analysis is one thing, but double-checking with a third party also greatly helps in not getting blinded by your own data.